AceVanCleef/ivis_religious_denominations_in_switzerland/README.md

 * **point-to-point-chart.js** - Draws the graph.
 * **swiss_map.1.0.js** - Draws the map of Switzerland and sets up the selection of cantons.
 * **region_selectors.js** - Sets up checkboxes for selecting regions and updates the map and graph upon user input.
-* **religion_selectors.js** - Sets up checkboxes for selection denominations.
+* **religion_selectors.js** - Sets up checkboxes for selecting denominations.
 * Years_selector.js - Initially intended to provide the end user the choide of which years he wants to display.
 However, during usability tests we realised that this feature didn't offer any significant benefit.
 * **helper_lib.js** - a small collection of hand crafted helper functions.
 * **info-box.js** - Initializes the logic of the info-box in &lt;aside id='right-sticky'&gt;.

-swiss_map.1.0.js, region_selectors.js and religion_selectors.js are set up in a way that they inform the point-to-point-chart.js about user inputs via predefined update - functions.
+swiss_map.1.0.js, region_selectors.js and religion_selectors.js are set up to inform the point-to-point-chart.js about user inputs via predefined update - functions.

 ### Difficulties, Challenges